jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 For EU529 inventory there is similar [`run-eu529-ghg-master.sh`](lukeghg/lukeghg/bin/run-eu529-ghg-master.sh).
 Note EU529 concerns KPLULUCF files only (LULUCF files are not missing by accident).

 **Tips**: Once you have this set-up you can use it also for the future inventories.
+Always check that you have the right active inventory in CRFReporter.
 Each year CRFReporter requires [manual work](CRFREPORTER_ANNUAL_CHECK.md) that needs to be done.

 **NB:** CRFReporter checks that the version number of the PartyProfile xml matches the CRFReporter version.
 Each CRFReporter version update requires new